How to Build or Buy a Shipping Container Home

 1. Find the Right Company for You

 In your search, you’ll find that some companies design traditional houses, and some sell shipping container homes.
-Also, companies may only serve certain areas.
-So find out if your company can deliver to your location.
+Companies may only serve certain areas.
+Find out if your company can deliver to your location.

 2. Understand Your Company’s Pricing Model